candasnasif/multilayer-perceptron/README.md

 		Optimization Finished!

 		Accuracy: 0.7894736842105263
--First I do optimization,I  display logs per epoch step, then write accuracy as shown .
+- First, I did optimization, and I displayed the logs per epoch step, then wrote accuracy as shown.
--My average accuracy is 0.55(%55) for default learning rate and training epoch 5.
+- My average accuracy is 0.55(%55) for default learning rate and training epoch 5.
--I explain my changes on learning rate and training epochs and my accuracy results on following lines
+- I explained the changes on learning rate and the training epochs and the accuracy results on following lines
 ---------------------------------------------------------------------------
-When I use ReLu activation function on out layer :
+When I used the ReLu activation function on out layer:
 ---------------------------------------------------------------------------

 		Learning rate = 0.001